Carroll School Brand Refresh

 CSA Rebrand and Marketing Campaign

-Challenge: CSA Medical is a privately held start up device company that develops and manufactures truFreeze, a proprietary therapeutic interventional platform.
-This groundbreaking technology enables the delivery of therapeutic doses of cryogen to flash freeze and destroy diseased tissue inside the body.
+Challenge: CSA Medical is a privately held start up device company that develops and manufactures the truFreeze System, a proprietary interventional platform.
+This groundbreaking technology enables the delivery of cryogen (liquid nitrogen) to flash freeze and destroy malignant and benign tissue inside the body.
 WDW was challenged to reinvigorate the brand as the company moves forward with a new vision, leadership and market opportunities.

 Solution: WDW developed an overarching brand strategy encompassing CSA Medical’s corporate identity and its flagship product, truFreeze.
 In close collaboration with the CSA Medical team, WDW identified key differentiators with which to leverage their distinctive technology.
-The new identity provides increased coherence and reflects the values, objectives and qualities that make CSA Medical and truFreeze a pioneering new tool for selectively freezing and ablating unwanted tissue.
+The new identity provides increased coherence and reflects the values, objectives and qualities that make CSA Medical and truFreeze innovative pioneers for selectively freezing and ablating malignant and benign tissue.

 Result:Go to project »

 Challenge: For people with diabetes, the OmniPod Insulin Management System is a life-changing product—if only they knew.
 But the target market is limited and dispersed.
 The company is small and unknown.
 The competition is established, monumental—and one competitor owns 75% of the market.
 We needed to get product samples in the hands of potential customers.

 Solution: We brought the brand experience directly to the consumer.
 We created distinctive visuals that highlight the product's key differentiator, paired them with existing brand elements and launched a highly targeted national campaign, harnessing print, television and online media specifically viewed by people with diabetes.
 In each, the call to action was to order a free demo kit.
 People did - and they loved it.